Raphael Honigstein

 Raphael Honigstein (born 1973) is a German journalist and author.

 Early life

 Honigstein was born in Bavaria to a Jewish family.
 In 1993, Honigstein moved from Munich to London.
 He studied law before becoming a journalist.

 Journalism career

 In the 1990s, Honigstein wrote about pop culture for the German youth magazine jetzt.

-Honigstein is the English football correspondent for the German newspaper Süddeutsche Zeitung, and has been the German football correspondent for the British newspaper The Guardian and the UK radio broadcaster, talkSPORT.
+Honigstein is the English football correspondent for the German newspaper Süddeutsche Zeitung, and has been the German football correspondent for the British newspaper The Guardian and the UK radio broadcaster, Talksport.
 In addition, he also contributes to Germany's popular football magazine, 11Freunde and the British football quarterly, The Blizzard.

-Honigstein now writes for the UK arm of The Athletic.
+Honigstein wrote for the UK arm of The Athletic until 2024.

 Broadcasting

 Honigstein regularly appears on the podcast The Totally Football Show and, before its cancellation, on BT Sport television programme Sunday Night Football, both hosted by James Richardson, where he gives updates on German football.
 He has also worked as a German football expert for Sky Sports, alongside host Alan McInally, and on Setanta's coverage of the Bundesliga.
 He has also appeared on The Friday Football Show on Setanta, and on Setanta Sports News, discussing German football.
 He occasionally appears on the football show, ESPN Soccernet Press Pass.

 He is a regular for the BBC on BBC Radio 5 Live’s Euro leagues show presented by Steve Crossman, with Guillem Balague, James Horncastle, and Julien Laurens.